Overview of Sleep Disorders

 Sleep problems get worse as you get older.

 Poor sleep cost billions of dollars a year.
 This is from healthcare expenses and lost

 Drowsy drivers cause about 40,000 vehicle crashes in the U.S. every year.
 This includes

 Types of sleep disorders

-of life.
 The disorders include:

 Restless legs syndrome